MAZON Canada is looking for new Board members! Tell your friends! Seriously, send this to them!

 In our most recent strategic visioning session, here's how our board described their experience of Mazon: openminded, creative, collaborative, strategic, intentional, professional, contemporary, out-of-the-box, joyful, grounded, energized.

-Mazon's current board has 6 experienced members and is looking to grow intentionally, slowly, and selectively to a maximum of 12.
-Current members are: Betty Gaertner (Chair), Suellen Boyd (Treasurer), Talia Klein-Leighton, Laurel Rothman, Carrie Mazoff, and Rabbi Yossi Sapirman.
+Mazon's current board has 4 experienced returning members and is looking to grow intentionally, slowly, and selectively to a maximum of 12.
+Current members are: Betty Gaertner (Chair), Suellen Boyd (Treasurer), Laurel Rothman, and Carrie Mazoff,

 Mazon is experiencing a period of incredible growth, with 2020 and 2021 fundraising revenues nearly double 2019 levels.
 As a result, we are well situated to take (reasonable) risks on creative experiments to reach new people and further our impact.